Adelemphii/LimitedCreative/README.md

 # LimitedCreative

+## This project has been dropped, contact Adelemphii#6213 on discord if you wish to continue it.
+I'll hand over the Trello page of planned features/current bugs.
+(I'll help figure out issues with the current version, and even push bugfixes, however I wont be implementing new features after this point.)

 Safely allow your players to access creative mode without fear of them abusing it.
 Constantly updated with suggested features and bugfixes.
 Check out the video for this plugin!
 [Youtube Showcase](https://youtu.be/Z21t_WqM8ho)